-Should the goals of meeting all graduation requirements not be achieved during the second semester, the student may, at the principal's discretion, participate in commencement exercises but would not receive a diploma until all requirements have been met.
+Should the goals of meeting all graduation requirements not be achieved during the second semester, the student may, at the Principal's discretion, participate in commencement exercises but would not receive a diploma until all requirements have been met.
 A student may not receive this consideration for the following reasons: lack of effort, attendance, or because of unacceptable behavior.

-- All students are expected to follow CHS behavior standards. - Wear appropriate clothing under your academic gown (e.g. dresses, slacks, shoes)
+- o All students are expected to follow HHS behavior standards. - o Wear appropriate clothing under your academic gown (e.g. dresses, slacks, shoes)